rgmelvin/Exposure-Calculator-For-Pinhole-Cameras/README.md

 ## Acknowledgements
 This project was inspired by my own need for accurate exposure calculations for pinhole photography.
-I hope that it also serves the needs of the pinhole camear enthusiast community.
+I hope that it also serves the needs of the pinhole camera enthusiast community.
 In the spirit of open discourse I will include constructive criticism with attribution here.
 I will also include data for your pinhole camera if you wish!